Wilderness Medical Field Protocols:

-Authorization for use of these protocols is granted to employees of the above-named employer only under the following conditions:
+Authorization for use of these protocols is granted to employees of an employer for whom ALL of the following conditions are met:

 - The employee is on the job for the above-named employer.